-Component Course LO Tested Related Programme LO or Graduate Attributes Weighting Team/ Individual Assessment rubrics 1.
-Performance 1-16 Competency, Creativity, Communication, Character, Civic- mindedness 40 Individual See Annex 1 for rubric.
+Component Course LO Tested Related Programme LO or Graduate Attributes Weightin g Team/Individ ual Assessment rubrics 1.
+Performance 1-16 Competency, Creativity, Communication, Character, Civic- mindedness 30 Individual See Annex 1 for rubric.
 Assessed by CBC Faculty Supervisor.
-2. Written Report 1-5, 10- 11, 16 Competency, Creativity, Communication, Character 30 Individual See Annex 2 for rubric.
-Assessed by CBC Faculty Supervisor.
-3. Oral Presentation 1-5, 10- 11, 16 Competency, Creativity, Communication, Character 30 Individual See Annex 3 for rubric Assessed by CBC Faculty Supervisor.
+2. Written Report 1-5, 10- 11, 16 Competency, Creativity, Communication, Character 34 Individual See Annex 2 for rubric.
+Assessed by CBC Faculty Supervisor and Examiners.
+3. Oral Presentation 1-5, 10- 11, 16 Competency, Creativity, Communication, Character 36 Individual See Annex 3 for rubric.
+Assessed by CBC Faculty Examiners.
 Total 100%

-This is a Pass/Fail graded course with the final outcome determined by your Faculty Supervisor.
+This is a Graded course with the final outcome determined collectively by your Faculty Supervisor and Faculty Examiners.

-The assessments will be based on the above intended learning outcomes (ILOs) and you should familiarise yourself with them as they will be your focus throughout the undergraduate research programme.
+The assessments will be based on the above intended learning outcomes (ILOs) and you should familiarise yourself with them as they will be your focus throughout this undergraduate research programme.

-Your Faculty Supervisor will assess your performance at the chemistry research laboratory, written report and oral presentation through "Assessment of Work in the Chemistry Research Laboratory", "Assessment Rubrics for Written Report", and "Assessment Rubrics for Oral Presentation" respectively.
+Your Faculty Supervisor will assess your performance at the chemistry research laboratory and your written report through "Assessment of Work in the Chemistry Research Laboratory" and "Assessment

+Rubrics for Written Report", respectively.
 He/She will complete the evaluation at the end of your programme.